Public Infrastructure Investments for Space Market Development

-Figure \ref{fig:sustainable-competition-stations--high-demand} shows how doubling market demand from \$500M to \$1B annually affects both architectures.
+Figure \ref{fig:sustainable-competition-stations--high-demand} shows how doubling external demand from \$500M to \$1B annually affects both architectures.
 This scenario reflects an optimistic case where early space station demonstrations catalyze broader commercial adoption across research institutions, pharmaceutical companies, manufacturing firms, and other potential users.
-Under these conditions, both architectures become more viable.
+Under these conditions, both architectures become more viable and the choice of architectures becomes less significant.
 The independent free-flyer architecture, which generated \$355M in annual losses under baseline conditions, now produces positive industry profits and can sustain two competitors with margin for reinvestment or dividends.
 Each firm in the free-flyer scenario would earn \$500M annually from non-government customers plus \$500M from government purchases, covering the \$927M total costs with \$73M profit margin per firm.
-The shared core architecture performs even better, generating sufficient profits to sustain four competing firms rather than the two supported under baseline demand, with enough profits to provide returns to existing investors and potentially incent entry of additional competitors.
-Note, however, new entrants would not be able to enter on the same terms as incumbents without more capacity on the shared core or a new core.
-Further analysis of this scenario can identify threshold levels of market demand such that direct purchases alone may sustain competitive markets without requiring shared infrastructure.
-However, this outcome depends on successfully developing the commercial ecosystem---an uncertain prospect that may take years or decades to materialize, if ever.
+The shared core architecture performs even better, generating sufficient profits to sustain three competing firms rather than the two supported under baseline demand, with enough profits to provide returns to existing investors and potentially incent entry of additional competitors.
+However, new entrants would not be able to enter on the same terms as incumbents without more capacity on the shared core or a new core.
+This raises an important consideration in using shared infrastructure approaches: the design of the infrastructure may also impose limits on the number of firms that can be sustained under favorable economic conditions.
+Further analysis of this scenario can identify threshold levels of external demand such that direct purchases alone may sustain competition without requiring shared infrastructure.
+This outcome depends on successfully developing the commercial ecosystem---an uncertain prospect that may take years or decades to materialize, if ever.